garciaf/blog/source/post/2016-06-08-richard-do-not-trust-your-friends.html.markdown

 Richard Hendricks, was about to release the last version of Pied Piper in the last show.
 He ask his friends to have a look to the Beta, and give him feedback.
-Richard if you are reading this, do not release before you read this article ...
+Richard if you are reading this, do not release before you read this ...

 READMORE